cris-cola/CoreRestApplication/README.md

 # CoreRestApplication
-A web API with created with ASP.NET Core 3.1
+A web API created with ASP.NET Core 3.1